Lammermuir Party

 The Lammermuir Party.
 Standing, from left to right: Jane MacLean, Susan Barnes, James Williamson, Emily Blatchley, George Duncan, Louise Desgraz, John Robert Sell, Mary Elizabeth Bausam.
 Sitting, from left to right: Elizabeth Rose, William David Rudland, Lewis Nichol, Eliza Nichol, Jane Elizabeth Faulding, James Hudson Taylor, Maria Jane Taylor, the four Taylor children (Grace Dyer kneeling, Herbert Hudson, Frederick Howard, and Samuel Dyer seated on Mary Bell's lap), Mary Bell, Mary Bowyer, Josiah Alexander Jackson.

-The Lammermuir Party was a British group of eighteen Protestant missionaries and four children who travelled to China in 1866 aboard the tea clipper Lammermuir.
-The Party was led by James Hudson Taylor, the founder of the China Inland Mission (CIM).
+The Lammermuir Party was a British group of 18 Protestant missionaries and four children who travelled to China in 1866 aboard the tea clipper Lammermuir.

+Overview

+The party was led by Hudson Taylor, the founder of the China Inland Mission (CIM).
 Historians have cited this event as a turning point in the history of Protestant missionary work in China in the 19th century.
-This was the largest group of Protestant missionaries to date to arrive at one time on Chinese shores.
+This was the largest group of Protestant missionaries to date to arrive at one time to China.
 Moreover they were atypical of missionaries.
-None of the members of the Party were ordained ministers, only two had any previous overseas experience, and most came from the British working class.
+None of the members of the party was an ordained minister; only two had any previous overseas experience; and most came from the British working class.
 Among them were nine unmarried women traveling to a place where single European women were rare.
-Taylor required the CIM missionaries, both male and female, to dress in Chinese fashion which was much-derided by the foreign community living in China.
+Taylor required the CIM missionaries, both male and female, to dress in Chinese fashion which was much derided by the foreign community living in China.

 The accomplishments of the Lammermuir Party were more symbolic than quantifiable.
 Many of the missionaries died or left the CIM shortly, and dissention among its members caused problems.
 However, the Lammermuir Party was prominent in the public eye and inspired a much larger effort on the part of Christian missionaries to work in China and attempt to convert Chinese to Christianity.
 The CIM became the largest Protestant missionary organization in China.

-Departure
+Voyage on Lammermuir

-On the morning of 26 May 1866, the 34 sailors, 18 missionaries and four children boarded the Lammermuir, which lay tied up at London's East India Docks.
+On 26 May 1866, 34 sailors, 18 missionaries and four children boarded the Lammermuir, which lay tied up at London's East India Docks.
 Lammermuir was a two-year-old clipper ship with three masts and square-rigged sails.
-Grace Stott was to have sailed but she was left behind for medical reasons.
-The ship's frame was built of iron, and she was a first-class sailing vessel.
-A voyage halfway around the world would only take four months; a fast trip compared to the six-month duration of some of the older ships of the previous decade.
+Grace Stott was to have sailed, but she was left behind for medical reasons.
+A voyage halfway around the world would take four months; a fast trip compared to the six-month duration of some of the older ships of the previous decade.

-Henry Grattan Guinness wrote a hymn in honor of their departure that echoed Hudson Taylor's 1865 book China's Spiritual Need and Claims:
+Henry Grattan Guinness wrote a hymn in honor of their departure that echoed Taylor's 1865 book China's Spiritual Need and Claims: